switz/driver/README.md

 The `driver` function takes an object parameter with two keys: `states` and `flags`.

 `states` is an object whose keys are the potential state values.
 Passing boolean values into these keys dictates which state key is currently active.
-The first boolean key is the active state.
+The first key with a truthy value is the active state.

 `flags` is an object whose keys derive their values from what the current state key is.
 There are three interface for the `flags` object.